Ohio buckeye (Aesculus glabra)

 Ohio buckeye flowers.

 The flowers mature into the famous nuts that resemble the eyes of bucks, apparently.
 The husks on this species tend to be spiny.
-This is the main way to differentiate Ohio buckeye from the smooth fruited “sweet buckeye,” Aesculus octandra.
+This is the main way to differentiate Ohio buckeye from the smooth fruited “yellow buckeye,” Aesculus octandra.

 Ohio buckeye twig.

 Where to find Ohio buckeye.
-E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that this species is “most abundant in second-growth woodlands and thickets.”
+E. Lucy Braun, in The Woody Plants of Ohio (1961, 1989; The Ohio State University Press) tells us that this species is “most abundant in second-growth woodlands and thickets”.

 Scanned Image from an Old Book